-Las Vegas DUI and Drunk Driving Attorneys
+Las Vegas DUI and Drunk Driving Attorney

-Las Vegas, Nevada has one of the highest numbers of drunk driving accidents than any other city in the United States.
-About 1.5 million Americans get arrested for driving under the influence each year.
 Nevada laws allow those who have been injured in a drunk driving accident to seek compensation from the negligent party.
 Drunk driving accidents can lead to very severe and catastrophic injuries, often even fatalities.
 No person should have to endure such a traumatic experience.
-Contact our Las Vegas attorneys for assistance getting the maximum compensation you deserve and to hold the at fault parties liable for their actions.
+Contact our top-rated Las Vegas attorneys for assistance in getting the maximum compensation you deserve and holding the at-fault parties liable for their actions.

 Las Vegas Drunk Driving Statistics

-- There are around 15 DUI arrests in Las Vegas each day
+• There are around 15 DUI arrests in Las Vegas each day.

-- Las Vegas experiences around 2,000 arrests per 100,000 residents
+• Las Vegas experiences around 2,000 arrests per 100,000 residents.

-- Las Vegas increased their DUI conviction punishment from $5,000 to $7,000
+• Las Vegas increased their DUI conviction punishment from $5,000 to $7,000.

 Other than criminal penalties imposed by the state government, there are also various ways that an injured party could seek compensation from their injuries.
 This requires filing a civil lawsuit against the party.
 Our attorneys handle civil lawsuits against at fault parties to make sure that you received the compensation you deserve for your medical bills, property damage, emotional distress, Etc.